 More Fennel info

-A flavorful herb benefitting digestion to motherhood.
+A flavorful herb providing support from digestion to motherhood.

 Given its relationship to the digestive system and unique flavor, it’s no surprise fennel is infused into so many mealtime traditions.